 Wearsafe was an important solution, but no one was talking about it.

 Despite the prevalence of sexual assault on college campuses, the issue is still largely ignored by both students and parents.
-Wearsafe created an ingenious peer-to-peer wearable technology that alerts friends and family, discretely, if an assault or thread occurs.
+Wearsafe created an ingenious peer-to-peer wearable technology that alerts friends and family, discretely, if an assault or threat occurs.
 With low awareness for the issue and almost no awareness for Wearsafe's solution, educating people on the problem and Wearsafe's solution was the mission.

 To get people interested in the solution, they first had to talk about the problem.